JCash/jctest/docs/benchmarks.md

 ### Minimal test example

 A minimal test example was written specifically for each framework.
-You can find them in the [jctest/test/comparisons](https://github.com/JCash/jctest/tree/master/test/comparisons) folder
+You can find them in the [jctest/test/comparisons](https://github.com/JCash/jctest/tree/master/test/comparisons) folder.

+Comparisons are done using no configurations of the testing framework.
+Also, since the goal was to eliminate a precompiled library, the header only version was chosen where available.

 ```cpp
 TEST(MyTest, Multiply) {